fangli-DX3906/fangli-DX3906.github.io/_pages/about.md

 My research interests lie in applied macroeconomics and dynamic stochastic general equilibrium (DSGE) models.
 My current investigations focuses the investment and dividend distribution behaviors of firms, SVAR estimation and DSGE modeling.

-I'm also a CFA candidate (passed the level III exam) and a FRM candidate (passed both part I and II exam).
+I'm also a CFA candidate (passed the level III exam) and FRM candidate (passed both part I and II exam).
 Besides, I am proficient in several programming languages, including Python, MySQL, C++, Google BigQuery, Matlab, and LaTeX.
 I utilize my programming skills to design a package for macroeconomists focusing on SVAR estimation.
 Additionally, I have an interest in machine learning and deep learning models.
 You can find a sample of my codes [here](https://github.com/fangli-DX3906).

 Email: [fli7@ualberta.ca](mailto:fli7@ualberta.ca)